Do I have to apply for financial aid every year?

 What happens to my financial aid in future years?

 We are committed to awarding aid at approximately the same level unless there has been a significant change to the family's financial situation as reflected on the FAFSA.
-Merit awards are renewed (up to eight semesters) as long as students maintain their GPA requirement.
+Merit awards can be renewed for a maximum of eight semesters as long as students maintain their GPA requirement.

 What should I do if my parent loses his/her job and can't afford to help me pay for college?